Woman with freckles

 Melanoma is one of the most serious forms of skin cancer but if spotted early, it is very treatable.
 If not, it can spread to other parts of the body and cause serious medical issues.

-What are they symptoms of melanoma skin cancer?
+What are the symptoms of melanoma skin cancer?

 Skin changes to look out for

 Skin cancers do not all look the same.
+They can be anywhere on your skin, nails, or on the soles of your feet.
 They can appear in a number of ways including any of the following:

 • A small lump